We are Family, Neighbors and Friends

 Thousands of pets go missing each year, with only hundreds making their return to their forever families.

 The City of Chicago has two approved facilities to host stray dogs.
-One is Chicago Animal Care and Control and the other is the Animal Welfare League.
+One is Chicago Animal Care and Control, and the other is the Animal Welfare League.
 If your dog goes missing, try contacting one of the above facilities.

 You can also get in touch with other vets or animal hospitals in the city to try to track down your dog.
 Microchipping is another easy line of defense to help keep your dog safe, but please note that a microchip isn’t a GPS tracker for your pet.